Feature Guide for Claude Code

 /plugin install cc-native@gary-sonyak

-No further wiring.
-The skill auto-triggers, the hooks register at startup, the auditor is invoked on demand by the Stop hook directive.
+No further wiring needed.
+The skill auto-triggers on .claude/ edits and carries the workflow rule inline.
+The hooks register at startup; the auditor is invoked on demand by the Stop hook directive.

 Examples